Notice of Pre-AIA or AIA Status

 Step 2B: This part of the eligibility analysis evaluates whether the claim as a whole, amounts to significantly more than the recited exception i.e., whether any additional element, or combination of additional elements, adds an inventive concept to the claim.
 See MPEP 2106.05.

-As explained with respect to Step 2A, Prong Two, the additional elements of “an AI module for outputting the first through fourth key variables, trains using the AI training dataset, two or more AI models, outputs a first/second/third/fourth prediction variable and a first/second/third/fourth key-variable value through a first/second/third/fourth explanatory-variable set” are at best mere instructions to “apply” the abstract ideas, which cannot provide an inventive concept.
+As explained with respect to Step 2A, Prong Two, the additional elements of “train using the AI training dataset, two or more AI models, for each key variable, based on validation results for prediction values of the AI models to set an optimal combination of parameters for training each AI model according to performance-metric results such that each of the two or more AI models are trained optimized models” are at best mere instructions to “apply” the abstract ideas, which cannot provide an inventive concept.
 See MPEP 2106.05(f).

-The additional elements “a valuation database that include, as raw data, reference information…” and “a collection/refinement module that collects and processes the raw data…” were found to be insignificant extra-solution activity in Step 2A, Prong Two, because they were determined to be insignificant limitations as necessary data gathering and outputting.
+The additional elements “a valuation database that include, as raw data, reference information…”; “collect and processes the raw data…and store the statistical data and the AI training dataset in the valuation database” were found to be insignificant extra-solution activity in Step 2A, Prong Two, because they were determined to be insignificant limitations as necessary data gathering and outputting.
 However, a conclusion that an additional element is insignificant extra solution activity in Step 2A, Prong Two should be re-evaluated in Step 2B.
 See MPEP 2106.05, subsection I.A.
 At Step 2B, the evaluation of the insignificant extra-solution activity consideration takes into account whether or not the extra-solution activity is well understood, routine, and conventional in the field.
 See MPEP 2106.05(g).

-As discussed in Step 2A, Prong Two above, the recitation of the valuation service module to perform the limitations “computing a value of the target IP…, generating a valuation report including the IP value and the statistical data, identifying patent classification information…, identifying industry classification information matched…, ascertaining a Technology Cycle Time median for the patent classification information…, reflecting the prediction-variable values, outputting the key variables…, when past sales of a business entity owning the target IP are confirmed, sets an initial sales revenue…, and derives a sales growth rate from the representative industry of the target portfolio to generate a fourth prediction variable…”, as discussed above in Step 2A, Prong One above, amounts to no more than mere instructions to apply the exception using a generic computer component.
+As discussed in Step 2A, Prong Two above, the recitation of the processor to perform the limitations “compute the statistical data…; outputting the first to fourth key variables; identify explanatory variables…; computing using explanatory variables values collected, corresponding prediction variable values…; outputs a first prediction variable…; outputs a second prediction variable…; outputs a third prediction variable…; outputs a fourth prediction variable…; computes a value of the target IP via a relief-from royalty method; generating a valuation report including the IP value and the statistical data; identifies patent classification information…; identifying industry classification information matched…; ascertains a Technology Cycle Time median for the patent classification information…by reflecting the first prediction variable value…, outputs the first key variable; ascertains a benchmark royalty rate…by reflecting the second prediction variable value…, outputs the second key variable; ascertains a cost of equity and its weight…by reflecting the third prediction variable value…, outputs the third key variable; when past sales of a business entity owning the target IP are confirmed, sets an initial sales revenue…by reflecting the fourth prediction variable value…, outputs the fourth key variable; derives a sales growth rate from the representative industry of the target portfolio to generate a fourth prediction variable for the target portfolio, sets an initial sales revenue based on past sales information of the business entity…by reflecting the fourth prediction variable value…, output a fourth key variable for the target portfolio”, as discussed above in Step 2A, Prong One above, amounts to no more than mere instructions to apply the exception using a generic computer component.

 Even when considered in combination, these additional elements represent mere instructions to implement an abstract idea or other exception on a computer which do not provide an inventive concept.
 Therefore, the claim is not patent eligible.